Trade directory · San Francisco metro · California

 Permit Requirements

 San Francisco requires permits for all HVAC installations, replacements, and major repairs.
-Permits range from $200-800 depending on scope.
-Mechanical permits required through SF Department of Building Inspection.
+Permit fees range $200-800 depending on system size.
+Environmental health permits required for refrigerant work.
+Green building compliance required for major renovations.

 §3